-A big misconception in the massage field today is about the definition of “deep tissue” massage.
-Even massage therapists continue to make this confusing, either because they are trying to work with their clients’ expectations, or due to differences in educational background.
+There can be a lot of confusion about what is meant by the term “deep tissue massage."
+Even massage therapists can often make this confusing, either because they are trying to work with their clients’ expectations, or due to differences in training.
 At the end of the day, this misunderstanding isn’t a big deal as long as people get the therapeutic service they are hoping for.
 However, I’ve met enough people who did not get what they were looking for that I would like to share what I know on the subject.

 · Deep Tissue: Tissue that is deeper than more superficial tissue.

 · Deep Pressure: Pressure that feels deeper than lighter pressure.
-Not a style, form, or modality.
-Just an amount of pressure.
+Not a style of massage, just an amount of pressure.